TenomGlu/WhisperTranscription/README.md

-# Currently creates a text file transcription of a given an mp4 file with time stamps using Whisper-Timestamped library
+# Transcribes MP4 Files
-Still need to add formatting features
+Currently creates a text file transcription of a given an mp4 file with time stamps using Whisper-Timestamped library Still need to add formatting features